-DISCLAIMER: Don't let the amount of wear and tear on the packaging fool you into thinking one is better than the other (although…ColourPop is really awesome!!).
-Some of these are more recent purchases, so they don't show as much use as ones I've had for more than a year.
+DISCLAIMER: Don't let the amount of wear and tear on the packaging fool you into thinking one is better than the other.
+Some of these are more recent purchases, so they don't show as much use as ones I've owned for years.

 Prices in this post are all current as of May 2017.